 Abstract:

-To address the maintenance challenges of fractured surrounding rock in main roadways subjected to dynamic pressure from multi-layered thick-hard roofs,this study examines the main roadway of the No. 3 coal seam in the Wangpo Coal Mine as a case study.
-A mechanical model was developed to describe load transfer in multi-layered hard roof strata,and a stress increment formula was derived to quantify the transmission of stress from upper key strata to the front coal pillars.
-The study clarifies the pressure relief mechanism of regional fracturing technology: regional fracturing reduces the exposed length of articulated blocks in key strata,increases the dip fracture angle (
+To address the maintenance challenges of fractured surrounding rock in main roadways subjected to dynamic pressure from multi-layered thick-hard roofs, a mechanical model was developed to describe load transfer in multi-layered hard roof strata.The stress increment formula was derived to quantify the transmission of stress from medium and high-level key strata groups to the front coal pillars in the working face.The pressure relief mechanism of the regional fracturing technology was clarified.Numerical simulations confirmed that regional fracturing can rdhuce the energy accumulation of the roof.Taking the 3206 working face of Wangpo Coal Industry as an example, the echnical parameters for regional fracturing at the mining end line were determined and the field tests were carried out.The results show that regional fracturing reduces the exposed length of articulated blocks in key strata, and increases the dip fracture angle (

-β2),and shortens the horizontal fracture length (
+β2), and shortens the horizontal fracture length (